JasonKessler/Scattertext-BBD2017/README.md

 - [Scattertext](https://github.com/JasonKessler/scattertext)
 - [AgeFromName](https://github.com/JasonKessler/agefromname)

+The PowerPoint presentation is availabe in the repository as BigDataBellevueMeetup2017Kessler.pptx.

 `$ pip install scattertext agefromname && python -m spacy.en.download`

 It's news you can use: six Python 3.6 Jupyter notebooks showing how to visualize the following data: